jacciz/Crash-Data-Pulls/README.md

 + my_load_county_map_data

 ## 'Save from CSV to FST Batch.R'
-This script will batch open CSV files in file_loc, put it in a df, export as fst with filename (i.e. 17vehicle)
+This script will batch open CSV files in file_loc, put it in a df, export as .FST with filename (i.e. 17vehicle)

 ## 'Save Crash Narratives.R'
-This script will open SAS narrative files, put it in a df, export as fst as a shortened names (i.e. 17narrative)
+This script will open SAS narrative files, put it in a df, export as .FST as a shortened name (i.e. 17narrative)

 ## Export SAS to FST Script
-Powershell program that will update current year crash data.
-It runs a SAS script and an R script to export data into fst format.
+This folder contains a Powershell program that will update current year crash data.
+It runs a SAS script and an R script to export data into a .FST.

 ## 'Export to CSV.sas' and 'Export to CSV 2016 Prior.sas'
-Save SAS files as a CSV to a local location
+Save SAS files as a .CSV to a local location.
+These CSVs will be used for 'Save from CSV to FST Batch.R'